nautobot/nautobot/docs/installation/web-server.md

 # gunicorn Installation

-Save the following configuration file in the root netbox installation path (in this example, `/opt/netbox/`) as `gunicorn_config.py`.
-Be sure to verify the location of the gunicorn executable (e.g. `which gunicorn`) and to update the `pythonpath` variable if needed.
-If using CentOS/RHEL change the username from `www-data` to `nginx` or `apache`.
+Save the following configuration in the root netbox installation path as `gunicorn_config.py` (e.g. `/opt/netbox/gunicorn_config.py` per our example installation).
+Be sure to verify the location of the gunicorn executable on your server (e.g. `which gunicorn`) and to update the `pythonpath` variable if needed.
+If using CentOS/RHEL, change the username from `www-data` to `nginx` or `apache`.

 ```no-highlight
 command = '/usr/bin/gunicorn'